plone/training/mastering_plone/relations.rst

         1ccb5787517947da90a8ca32d6251c57
     </span>

-This is not too bad since is very likely that you want to control closely how to render tese items anyway.
+This is not very useful but anyway it is very likely that you want to control closely how to render these items.

 So we add a method to the view to return the related items so that we're able to render anyway we like.